 Sounds great, and I have one more request.
 How about making some of your cookies smaller and less expensive?
 We tend to drop in late in the afternoon for a treat and it would be nice if more of the cookies were snack size.
 Sharing a pack of the chocolate covered grahams works well (140 calories each), but it would be nice to have more variety in sizes that won’t spoil dinner.

-Now back to that oatmeal cookies, they’re pretty good!
+Now back to the oatmeal cookies, they’re pretty good!
 I swapped out the white flour for some white whole wheat, used cranberries instead of raisins and threw in some walnuts for a little Omega 3 (and tastiness).
 I’m looking forward to seeing how the recipe stacks up to the one sold in shops.

 - 1 1/2 cups old fashioned oats (not quick cooking)